Top Private Nursing Schools in California

 Applying to Private Nursing Schools in California

-Some schools require applicants to submit ACT or SAT scores.
-Frequently, private nursing schools ask prospective students to submit TEAS scores instead.
-Applicants may need to submit recommendation letters and write personal essays outlining their educational and career goals.For private nursing schools in California offering graduate programs, the requirements differ based on program type.
-Master of science in nursing (MSN) degree admission standards require candidates to possess an undergraduate degree.
+The requirements for California’s graduate nursing schools differ based on program type.
+Master of science in nursing (MSN) degree admission standards require candidates to possess an undergraduate degree, and doctor of nursing practice (DNP) programs require an MSN.
 Graduate programs generally look for applicants with a bachelor’s degree, but RN-to-MSN or ADN-to-MSN bridge programs specifically accept individuals with an associate degree.

 All prospective graduate students should hold RN licensure.
 Some schools require work experience, while others accept recent graduates.